eliamue/foundations-prep-april-2021/05-agile-teams-and-project-work/README.md

 At the sprint kickoff, devs take on as many tickets as they think they can handle for a the duration of the sprint.

+**Demo: The TAs and I make tickets and mob a small project with branches and PRs**
 ## Exercises

 - [Madlib Project](./exercises/PROJECT-madlib-challenge.md)